 MA Language, the Arts and Education, University of Sussex

-- Teaching across contextual and studio modules at undergraduate and postgraduate level
+- Teaching across contextual and studio modules

 - Level 5 Coordinator

 2010-14 External Examiner, University of Plymouth, L6 BA Hons Fine Art Somerset College, Taunton

 Member of National Association of Fine Art Education (National Symposia, London, 2013 & 2014)

 Board Member, Red Herring Studios (artists’ association, special IPS company with educational aims)